Menu

 What Credit Score is Needed for a Car Loan or Car Lease?

 The credit score needed to obtain a car loan or lease depends on the lender.
-However, as with mortgages, most lenders prefer a credit score of at least 680.
+However, most lenders prefer a credit score of at least 660.
 If your credit score is lower than this, you may still be able to obtain a car loan or lease, but you may need to pay a higher interest rate or provide a larger down payment.

 The Bottom Line

-Managing your credit responsibly and making on-time payments allows you to improve your credit score and access better financial products and terms in the future.
+By managing your credit responsibly and making on-time payments, you can work towards improving your credit score, giving you better access to financial products and terms.

 Karen Stevens